The PeleLMeX Model

 Low Mach number projection scheme

-PeleLMeX implements a finite-volume, Cartesian grid discretization approach with constant grid spacing, where \(U\), \(\rho\), \(\rho Y_m\), \(\rho h\), and \(T\) represent cell averages, and the pressure field, \(\pi\), is defined on the nodes of the grid, and is temporally constant on the intervals over the time step.
-The projection scheme is based on a fractional step approach where, for purely incompressible flow, the velocity is first advanced in time using the momentum equation (Step 1) and subsequently projected to enforce the divergence constraint (Step 3).
-When considering variable density flows, the scalar thermodynamic advance is performed between these two steps (Step 2), but within the SDC context, Step 1 and Step 2 are effectively interlaced.
-The three major steps of the algorithm (Almgren et al. 1998, Day and Bell, 2000, Nonaka et al. 2012):
+The projection scheme used in PeleLMeX is based on a fractional step approach where the velocity is first advanced in time using the momentum equation (Step 1) ignoring the constraint, and subsequently projected to enforce the constraint with a linear elliptic solve (Step 3).
+When considering variable density flows, the advance of thermodynamic scalars is performed between these two steps (Step 2).
+An SDC approach interlaces Step 1 and Step 2 into a tightly coupled advance.
+The three major steps of the algorithm, as detailed in the references, Almgren et al. 1998, Day and Bell, 2000, Nonaka et al. 2012), are summarized here:

 Step 1: (Compute advection velocities) Use a second-order Godunov procedure to predict a time-centered velocity, \(U^{{\rm ADV},*}\), on cell faces using the cell-centered data (plus sources due to any auxiliary forcing) at \(t^n\), and the lagged pressure gradient from the previous time interval, which we denote as \(\nabla \pi^{n-1/2}\).
-This provisional field, \(U^{{\rm ADV},*}\), fails to satisfy the divergence constraint.
+This provisional field, \(U^{{\rm ADV},*}\), fails to satisfy the divergence constraint, in general.
 We apply a discrete projection (termed MAC-projection) by solving the elliptic equation with a time-centered source term:

-for \(\phi\) at cell-centers, where \(D^{{\rm FC}\rightarrow{\rm CC}}\) represents a cell-centered divergence of face-centered data, and \(G^{{\rm CC}\rightarrow{\rm FC}}\) represents a face-centered gradient of cell-centered data, and \(\rho^n\) is computed on cell faces using arithmetic averaging from neighboring cell centers.
-Also, \(S^{MAC}\) refers to the RHS of the constraint equation, with adjustments to be discussed in the next section – these adjustments are computed to ensure that the final update satisfied the equation of state.
+for \(\phi\) at cell-centers, where \(D^{{\rm FC}\rightarrow{\rm CC}}\) represents a cell-centered divergence of face-centered data, \(G^{{\rm CC}\rightarrow{\rm FC}}\) represents a face-centered gradient of cell-centered data, and \(\rho^n\) is computed on cell faces using arithmetic averaging from neighboring cell centers.
+Also, \(S^{MAC}\) refers to the RHS of the constraint equation, with adjustments to be discussed in the next section – these adjustments are computed to ensure that the final update satisfies the equation of state.
 The solution, \(\phi\), is then used to define:

 After the MAC-projection, \(U^{\rm ADV}\) is a second-order accurate, staggered (face-centered) grid vector field at \(t^{n+1/2}\) that discretely satisfies the constraint.
-This field is the advection velocity used for computing the time-explicit advective fluxes for \(U\), \(\rho h\), and \(\rho Y_m\).
+This field is the advection velocity that will be used for computing the time-explicit advective fluxes for \(U\), \(\rho h\), and \(\rho Y_m\).

 Step 2: (Advance thermodynamic variables) Integrate \((\rho Y_m,\rho h)\) over the full time step using a spectral deferred correction (SDC) approach, the details of which can be found in PeleLM documentation.
 An even more detailed version of the algorithm is available in Nonaka et al., 2018.